How to Set Achievable Staff Growth Goals

 The key to strategic workforce planning is aligning your recruitment goals and objectives with those of the whole organization.
 A misalignment will make it incredibly difficult to achieve your business growth goals in a predictable and timely manner.
 Why?
 Your people are the core of your organization.
 Without enough staff members who possess the right depth and breadth of skills and experience, it is hard enough to complete your current workload and processes — much less work towards future ones.

 So, a great starting point for developing a strategic staffing plan is reflecting on your organization’s business plan.
-This should include both short-term and long-term goals for the company, such as expanding into a different territory, launching a new product line, or improving your customer satisfaction scores.
+This should include short-term and long-term goals for the company, such as expanding into a different territory, launching a new product line, or improving customer satisfaction scores.

 Perform an Audit of Your Current Workforce